AriartWt/bee-color-framework/docs/mkdoc/en/index.md

 The wfw design don't use a MVC pattern (and no one of it's derivatives) because it should be used to design long-running process.
 Often missused, or used where it shouldn't, it leads to structural problem in most web softwares.
-For more informations about this complexe subject, I let you take a look to a bunch of articles written by Tom Butler about MVC, including this one beautifully entititled [MVC : Model-View-Confusion](https://r.je/views-are-not-templates.html).
+For more informations about this complex subject, I let you take a look to a bunch of articles written by Tom Butler about MVC, including this one beautifully entititled [MVC : Model-View-Confusion](https://r.je/views-are-not-templates.html).